Is it Time For New Siding? 5 Questions to Ask

 Generally, siding should last around 20 years.
 That said, for reasons varying from shoddy workmanship to critter damage, sometimes it needs to be replaced well before that 20 year threshold.

-Ask yourself the below questions to help determine if you need new siding.
+Ask yourself the below questions to help determine if you need to upgrade:

 Is My Siding Damaged?